kasturi-23/kasturi-23/README.md

 <p align="center"><strong>A Computer Science Engineer Focusing on Innovations  </strong></p>
 <p align="justify">I'm a passionate and dedicated Computer Science Engineering student with a solid foundation in programming and development.
 I thrive on using my technical expertise and problem-solving skills to create innovative software solutions.
 Working collaboratively in a dynamic environment is something I enjoy, and I bring a proactive and detail-oriented approach to tackling complex challenges.<br> First of all, thanks for visiting my profile.
 Here, is what you should know about me: </p>

+- I like to explore new technologies and develop software solutions
+- My Primary Coding language is Python and Java
+- I am a self-driven passionate coder who loves to solve problems and write efficient codes.
+- I'm on a track of learning Artificial Intelligence, Database Organization and Cloud Computing.
+- I find both physical activity and reading to be incredibly rewarding ways to relax and recharge.

 <!--
 **kasturi-23/kasturi-23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.